What is a Feasibility Study?

 A feasibility study is a detailed, objective analysis of a business idea or proposed project to determine its potential impact or outcome.
 It provides a visual aid for a new venture by putting an idea on paper so that potential problems can be more easily identified and solved before the idea is implemented, saving investors’ time and money in the future.
 Read More

-In 2012, we completed a feasibility study exploring a small farm cidery in Virginia.
+Another study we completed explored a small farm cidery in Virginia.
 This completed study shows the level of detail that goes into the construction of a feasibility study.
 These documents are typically over 150 pages and contain financial projections for a three year period.View Completed Study

 Sample Table of Contents